Frontier Squares

 How do we say goodbye to Jo Bond, who has been a big part of the HEART of Frontier Squares for 20 years?
 Jo always made it a point to be friendly and get to know everyone - she cared about you as a person and was interested in your story.
 It was Jo's mission to make newcomers feel welcome - she was the epitome of the "friendly" club that Frontier Squares is today.
 We will miss her, cherish her memory, and be forever grateful that a square dance sign advertising classes brought Jo & Harvey into our lives!

 Harvey & Jo have served the club as Treasurers or Asst.
-Treasurers since 2004 and have always been behind the scenes doing whatever needs done to make the club successful.
+Treasurers since 2004 and have always been behind the scenes doing whatever needs to be done to make the club successful.
 Jo was creative and very talented.
 She did community theater and shared her talents with the dance community when she helped write and produce entertaining promotional skits for both the 2009 and 2014 Ohio Dance Conventions.

 RETURN TO TOP